Italian fascism: Irredentism and expansionism

-To the west of Italy, the fascists claimed the territories of Corsica, Nice and Savoy and to the south claimed the territories of Malta and Corfu due to the presence of Corsican Italians, Niçard Italians, Maltese Italians, Corfiot Italians and Savoyard Italians.
+To the west of Italy, the fascists claimed the territories of Corsica, Nice, and Savoy and to the south claimed the territories of Malta and Corfu due to the presence of Corsican Italians, Niçard Italians, Maltese Italians, Corfiot Italians, and Savoyard Italians.
 During the period of Italian unification in 1860 to 1861, Prime Minister of Piedmont-Sardinia, Camillo Benso, Count of Cavour, who was leading the unification effort, faced opposition from French Emperor Napoleon III who indicated that France would oppose Italian unification unless France was given the County of Nice and Savoy that were held by Piedmont-Sardinia, as France did not want a powerful state having control of all the passages of the Alps.
 As a result, Piedmont-Sardinia was pressured to concede Nice and Savoy to France in exchange for France accepting the unification of Italy.
 The fascist regime produced literature on Corsica that presented evidence of the italianità (Italianness) of the island.
 The fascist regime produced literature on Nice that justified that Nice was an Italian land based on historic, ethnic and linguistic grounds.
 The fascists quoted medieval Italian scholar Petrarch, who said: "The border of Italy is the Var; consequently Nice is a part of Italy".
 The fascists quoted Italian national hero Giuseppe Garibaldi, who said: "Corsica and Nice must not belong to France; there will come the day when an Italy mindful of its true worth will reclaim its provinces now so shamefully languishing under foreign domination".
 Mussolini initially pursued promoting annexation of Corsica through political and diplomatic means, believing that Corsica could be annexed to Italy through first encouraging the existing autonomist tendencies in Corsica and then the independence of Corsica from France, that would be followed by the annexation of Corsica into Italy.

-To the north of Italy, the fascist regime in the 1930s had designs on the largely Italian-populated region (Swiss Italians) of Ticino and the Romansch-populated region of Graubünden in Switzerland (the Romansch are a people with a Latin-based language).
+To the north of Italy, the fascist regime in the 1930s had designs on the largely Italian-populated region (Swiss Italians) of Ticino and the Romansch-populated region of Graubünden in Switzerland (the Romansch are a Latin-speaking people of the Western Alps).
 In November 1938, Mussolini declared to the Grand Fascist Council: "We shall bring our border to the Gotthard Pass".
 The fascist regime accused the Swiss government of oppressing the Romansch people in Graubünden.
 Mussolini argued that Romansch was an Italian dialect and thus Graubünden should be incorporated into Italy.
 Ticino was also claimed because the region had belonged to the Duchy of Milan from the mid-fourteenth century until 1515, as well as being inhabited by Italian speakers of Italian ethnicity.
 Claim was also raised on the basis that areas now part of Graubünden in the Mesolcina valley and Hinterrhein were held by the Milanese Trivulzio family, who ruled from the Mesocco Castle in the late 15th century.
 Also during the summer of 1940, Galeazzo Ciano met with Hitler and Ribbentrop and proposed to them the dissection of Switzerland along the central chain of the Western Alps, which would have left Italy also with the canton of Valais in addition to the claims raised earlier.